 Children participate in a variety of Gatherings and Assemblies throughout the year.
 Gathering times vary each year in response to timetables.

 Morris Assembly takes place fortnightly from the first week of each term.
-These are held in The Farrall Centre at 9.00am on Tuesdays.
-Wells and Walpole Assemblies are a 9.00am event on alternate Tuesdays.
-Families are warmly invited to attend, with a community tea and coffee catch up commencing at 8.30am in the Farrall Centre undercroft before the Morris Assemblies.
+These are held in The Farrall Centre with Wells and Walpole Assemblies held on the alternate weeks.
+Families are warmly invited to attend, with a community tea and coffee catch up in the Farrall Centre undercroft before the Morris Assemblies.
 Regular student Gatherings are held in the Quaker Meeting House for Kindergarten - Year 6.
 They focus on Quaker values, queries and reflection through silence.